milosen/mpm-sim/README.md

 ```

 ### Install Dependencies on MPCDF cobra
-For the MPCDF in Garching, you can execute the script in `scripts/mpcdf_build_jemris.sh`, e.g. in an interactive run.
+For the MPCDF in Garching, you can execute the script in `scripts/mpcdf_build_jemris.sh`, e.g. in an interactive run:
 ```shell
 srun -p interactive -n 1 ./scripts/mpcdf_build_jemris.sh
 ```